 We turned off by the Bowd Inn just off the A3052 near Sidmouth and headed inland towards Ottery St Mary.
 After 1/2 mile there is a parking place on the left which is one entrance to Harpford Wood.
 If you are not in the mood for a hike up a hill this looks like a great option, with lots of footpaths and the route of an old railway track through the middle making it a good route with little ones in tow – I’m not sure about pushchairs.

 I have to be honest I’m never quite sure how much detail to give you when I write about a walk.
 I’m lucky enough to be able to read a map but I know not everyone is confident.
 This walk mainly followed the East Devon Way, up Harpford Common and a loop around Fire Beacon Hill which is an East Devon Nature Reserve.

-The East Devon Way footpath actually crosses the road 200 meters back from where we were parked (we spotted the sign as we drove past it).
+The East Devon Way footpath actually crosses the road 200 meters back from where we were parked (we saw the sign as we drove past it).
 We discovered there is a path running parallel to the road in the woods – from the car park down some wooden steps into Harpford Wood and then left, so you can avoid walking on the road.

 Follow the path to the road and cross it at the footpath signs to Fire Beacon Hill.
 The route headed straight up through two fields – a steady climb.
 Hannah spotted two young deer in the second field so I quickly put our dog on the lead before she bolted.
 It was lovely to watch them bound down the hill.

 Then we spotted a field full of donkeys.
-It appears that there is an over-spill from the Donkey Sanctuary for the healthy donkeys.
+It appears that there is an over-spill from the local Sidmouth Donkey Sanctuary for the healthy donkeys.
 Later they started their unique braying which really confused the dogs!